 At tuber initiation, an adequate supply of phosphorus ensures supplies of optimum numbers of tubers are formed.
-While potatoes are very responsive to fresh soil phosphate, the economic optimum rate is often very difficult to define.
+While potatoes are very responsive to phosphate fertilizer applications, the economic optimum rate is often very difficult to define.
 Rates will depend on soil type and soil test results.
 The example below is on Desiree potatoes, Wales.

-In trials with Russet Burbank potatoes in USA, tuber yield is increased by 0.6t/ha (0.3t/ac) for every extra day during which leaf tissue phosphorus is maintained above 0.22%.
+In trials with Russet Burbank potatoes in USA, tuber yield is increased by 500 lbs/acre for every extra day during which petiole phosphorus is maintained above 0.22%.

 In addition, foliar phosphate, applied after tuber initiation, has been shown in England trials to have a positive effect on tuber yields by increasing tuber size.
 However, foliar phosphate is not a substitute for soil applied phosphate.
 Without adequate soil phosphate early season growth is sub-optimal.